Renault Group finalises a strategic partnership with Wandercraft, a leader in next generation robotics

 - The partnership brings Renault Group’s industrial expertise to scale up production of Wandercraft’s exoskeletons and robots.
 It will also help Wandercraft open new business opportunities in robotics.

-Boulogne-Billancourt, June 6, 2025 – Renault Group and Wandercraft announce the closing of a minority investment by Renault Group in Wandercraft, the first company to develop, manufacture and market medical self-balancing exoskeletons.
+BOULOGNE-BILLANCOURT, France, June 06, 2025 (GLOBE NEWSWIRE) -- Renault Group and Wandercraft announce the closing of a minority investment by Renault Group in Wandercraft, the first company to develop, manufacture and market medical self-balancing exoskeletons.
 Building on its strong expertise in powerful and reliable exoskeletons, Wandercraft has developed an advanced platform for uses such as manufacturing.
 Renault Group invests together with Wandercraft’s existing shareholders and new investors.

 Through a commercial partnership agreement, Renault Group and Wandercraft aim to ensure the development of Calvin, a family of next generation robots, firstly for industrial uses.
 Calvin will allow Renault Group to relieve its workers from painful and non-ergonomics tasks, while reducing production time and thus gaining on productivity.
 At a later stage, this partnership will also include the industrialization of robots and exoskeletons by Renault Group in order to reduce costs through design-to-cost and scaling — two disciplines in which the automotive industry is well recognized.
 This will help Wandercraft to bring its new exoskeleton Eve on the market and open new business opportunities in robotics.